karstenw/nodebox-pyobjc/README.md

 Latest changes
 --------------

+2017-08-14 Version 1.9.27 Repackaging: scipy, matplotlib, sklearn, pandas, sympy, pattern moved to separate archive which can be downloaded but the folders are removed from repositories.
+These are compiled folders. numpy has made it back into the app.
+I hope this configuration tango is over...

 2017-08-05 Version 1.9.26 New functions: `say(txt, voice)`, `voices()` and `voiceattributes( voice )`.
 Extended var behaviour (handler) for `NUMBER`, `TEXT`, `BOOLEAN` and `BUTTON`.
 Added scikit-learn, pandas and pattern to Library.

 #### ATTENTION: scikit-learn does not run on 10.6. ####